 A great strength of this approach is that it suggests specific experiments not only in humans, but also in nonhuman animals.
 If religious experience is a uniquely human phenomenon, as is widely assumed, then we are limited to those experimental techniques that can be used with human subjects.
 If, however, the neurology of the sensation of God’s presence is intimately related to the neurology of infantile crying and mother-infant bonding — behaviors that occur in nearly all mammals — then many new experimental possibilities appear, and a large body of existing research becomes relevant to the problem.

 As I began writing chapter 12 in late 2011, I quickly became engulfed by that large body of literature and almost drowned in it.
 The manuscript grew far beyond the proportions of a single chapter, as I resisted the urge to over-simplify and kept finding interesting studies to describe.
 Within a year I discovered that I had another book on my hands.
 I knew it could be a nice sequel, but only after I had finished the main attraction.
-I put the neurobiological sequel onto a back burner, whittled a copy of it down to its four most interesting points, and inserted that as chapter 12 of The Illusion of God’s Presence.
+I put the neurobiological sequel onto a back burner, whittled a copy of it down to a few interesting points, and inserted that as chapter 12 of The Illusion of God’s Presence.